Magsers/ict2_moviesApp_assignment/README.md

 The protected routes are :

-* favourites
+* /favourites - favourites
-* mustWatch
+* /mustWatch - mustWatch
-* reviews for movies
+* /reviews/:id - reviews for movies
-* review for tv series
+* /reviews/tvseries/:id - review for tv series
+* /reviews/form - movie reviews form
+* /reviews/tvseries/form - tv series review form

 There is one bug with my authentication.
 I have not set up Firestore so each user has the same favourites and watchlist.
 I basically ran out of time before I could implement this.

 ## Support
 20095610@mail.wit.ie